coralogix/coralogix-aws-serverless/src/cloudwatch-logs/README.md

 * **CloudWatchLogGroupName** - Has to contain one *log group* name from the set of log groups you would like to forward to **Coralogix**.
 If more than one groups is forwarded add each log group as a trigger to the Lambda being created by this application.

-* **CoralogixRegion** - The Coralogix location region, possible options are [Europe, India, Singapore, US].
+* **CoralogixRegion** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US].In case that you want to use Custom domain, leave this as default and write the `Custom doamin` in the CustomDomain filed.

 * **CustomDomain** - The Coralogix custom domain,leave empty if you don't use Custom domain.

 * **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].

 * **FunctionMemorySize** - The maximum allocated memory this lambda may consume, the default is 1024.
-Don't change
+Don't change.

 * **FunctionTimeout** - The maximum time in seconds the function may be allowed to run, the default is 300.
 Don't change.